🇯🇵 日本語 | 🇺🇸 English

 }

 Note: Passing a negative number to sqrt returns NaN (Not a Number).
-Checking the sign in advance is safer.
+It's safer to check the sign beforehand.

 Trigonometric Functions (sin / cos / tan)

 C's trig functions take radians, not degrees.
-To convert degrees to radians, use rad = deg * M_PI / 180.0.
+Convert degrees to radians with rad = deg * M_PI / 180.0.

 sin(θ)